 There are other minor details such as user profiles, system policies, etc...
 However, these are not necessarily specific to a Samba PDC as much as they are related to Windows NT networking concepts.
-They will be
+They will be mentioned only briefly here.

-8.3.
+12.3.
 Configuring the Samba Domain Controller